matttrenary/mr30/projects/index.md

 - [Archived here](/completed.md)

 ## Current projects
-### Gather additional input or solicit additional working group help
+### Gather additional input or solicit additional Working Group help
 - Ad-hoc conversations occurring
 - All members are encouraged to continue reaching out to their network